stnolting/neorv32/README.md

 information is derived from the Timing Analyzer / Slow 1200mV 0C Model.
 If not otherwise specified, the default configuration of the CPU's generics is assumed (for example no PMP).
 No constraints were used at all.

-Results generated for hardware version: `1.4.4.8`
+Results generated for hardware version `1.4.4.8`.

 | CPU Configuration                      | LEs        | FFs      | Memory bits | DSPs | f_max    |
 |:---------------------------------------|:----------:|:--------:|:-----------:|:----:|:--------:|